Eriophyllum lanosum, White Woolly Daisy

 Habitat Preferences: Common in dry, gravelly mesas and slopes, sunny sandy areas, desert scrub.

 Recorded Range: White Woolly Daisy is found in the southwestern United States in AZ, CA, NM, NV and UT.
-Also native to Baja California and northwest Mexico.
-Throughout much of Arizona.
+It is also native to Baja California and northwest Mexico in Baja California and Sonora.

-North America & US County Distribution Map for Eriophyllum lanosum.
+North America & US County Distribution Map for Eriophyllum lanosum (as Antheropeas lanosum).

 In the Southwestern United States: Arizona has 5 species of genus, California has 13 species, Nevada has 5 species, New Mexico has 1 species, Texas has 0 species, Utah has 3 species.
-Statistics include genus Antheropeas.
+Statistics include genus Antheropeas as a synonym.
 All data is approximate and subject to taxonomic changes.

-Comments: White Easterbonnets or Woolly Daisy is an early spring bloomer more closely aligned with the Mojave Desert where its populations are more numerous.
-It is a plant with the stems, leaves and flowers covered with fine white wholly hairs, similar to a spider web.
+Comments: White Easterbonnets or Woolly Daisy is an early spring bloomer and a common plant where it is found.
+It is more closely aligned with the confines of the Mojave Desert where its populations are greatest.
+It is a plant with the stems, leaves and flowers covered with fine white wholly hairs, often looking like a spider web.
+Because of this tan herbage covering, plants have a tendency to blend in with the surrounding desert gravel and sand.